How To Care For Vegan Leather (Avoid These Mistakes!)

 Conditioning Vegan Leather

 Vegan leather needs to be conditioned to stay supple and prevent it from drying out, cracking, and fading.
-However, you should note that vegan leather materials that are coated in plastic such as PVC or PU will not absorb the conditioner.
+However, you should note that vegan leather materials that are thickly coated in plastic such as PVC or PU will not absorb the conditioner.

 The leather can be conditioned with:

 1. A cream or liquid leather conditioner, which helps to keep it from drying out and cracking.
 It can also help to break in faux leather shoes and stop faux leather trousers from squeaking by softening the leather.
+We recommend looking for products that combine a conditioner with a leather protector.

 2. A natural, colorless wax that creates the appearance of hydration and protects the leather 6